-If you have leftover Pumpkin Bread Pudding cover baking dish with foil and place in the refrigerator.
+If you have leftover Pumpkin Bread Pudding cover the baking dish with foil and place it in the refrigerator.
 It stays good for up to 2 days.
 Like, I mentioned above, served cold the next morning for breakfast with a hot cup of coffee is pure pumpkin heaven!

 More Bread Pudding Recipes